 - An impeller, which is normally connected to the end shaft of the electric motor.
 The impeller is housed between the pump filter basket and the motor.
 Its primary purpose is to move water from the pool, through the pump and filter and then back to the pool.

 - The pump basket.
 This is a critical part of the system which collects debris from the pool and prevents it from going into the pump, which could put a strain on the motor and cause it to burn out prematurely.
 Across the world, one of the biggest problems in warmer climates is palm tree leaves – fortunately in the U.K this is less of a problem, and not an issue in indoor pools.
-Both our ranges, the SMP and SWIMM pool pumps have filter baskets which are removable, and inspection covers to allow easy inspection.
+All our circulating swimming pool pumps have filter baskets which are removable, along with inspection covers to allow easy inspection.

-The SMP by APP Pumps and the SWIMM by Speroni are fantastic swimming pool pumps.
-Both these manufacturers are incredibly well respected and supply pumps for both domestic and commercial use around the world.
-The pool pumps come with a fantastic 2-year warranty.
-The main difference between the two series, is the maximum temperatures of water the pumps can cope with, the SWIMM is rated to 35 °C whereas the SMP is rated to 60 °C.
+The SMP by APP Pumps, the SWIMM by Speroni along with the iFlo, AG and Argonaut by Plastica are all fantastic swimming pool pumps.
+These manufacturers are incredibly well respected and supply pumps for both domestic and commercial use around the world.
+It is worth noting the maximum temperatures of water the pumps can cope with, the SWIMM and iFlo are rated to 35 °C whereas the SMP is rated to 60 °C.

 (According to the ASA Facilities Team, most swimming pools are kept at around 28°C to 31°C. Hot tubs are usually kept at around 38°C. Evidence has shown that generally the warmer the pool water, the more swimmers want to use the facility, and therefore swimming pool temperatures have crept up over time.)